Inflectra/rapise-documentation/docs/Guide/setting_up_selenium.md

 This is the default folder where Rapise searches for Selenium drivers.

-To run tests that use Selenium profiles on machines that do not have Selenium drivers downloaded you may add the following into `TestInit` function:
+To run tests that use Selenium profiles on machines without downloaded Selenium drivers, you can add the following into `TestInit` function:

 ```javascript
 WebDriver.DownloadDriver();